TNowalk/my-next-project-course/milestone-3.md

 router.post('/', controller.create);
 ```

 Now when a POST request is sent to `/api/project/`, the `controller.create` method will be called.
-Let's test it out, restart your server and type the following in a new terminal tab/window (Make sure you substitute PROJECT_NAME, PROJECT_DESCRIPTION, and PROJECT_CREATOR with your own text):
+Let's test it out, restart your server and type the following in a new terminal tab/window:

+> Make sure you substitute PROJECT_NAME, PROJECT_DESCRIPTION, and PROJECT_CREATOR with your own text

 ```
 curl --data 'name=PROJECT_NAME&description=PROJECT_DESCRIPTION&creator=PROJECT_CREATOR' http://localhost:3000/api/projects